ktlim/LDM-148/index.rst

 Archiving services for the Camera and Auxiliary Telescope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These capture raw images taken by the cameras on each telescope, including the wavefront sensors and the guide sensors when so configured, retrieving them from the two Camera Data Acquisition system instances.
+These capture raw images taken by the main Camera, including the wavefront sensors and the guide sensors when so configured, and the auxiliary telescope spectrograph, retrieving them from their respective Camera Data Acquisition system instances.
-They also capture metadata associated with the image, including telemetry values and event timings, from the OCS and/or the EFD.
+They also capture specific sets of metadata associated with the images, including telemetry values and event timings, from the OCS publish/subscribe middleware and/or from the EFD.
 The image pixels and metadata are then permanently archived in the Data Backbone.

 Requirements satisfied: DMS-REQ-0018, DMS-REQ-0068, DMS-REQ-0020, DMS-REQ-0265,